hyperledger/indy-hipe/text/dkms/dkms-v4.md

 In some cases, relationship state may be recoverable via encrypted backup of the agent wallets.
-In the event that this is not possible, the parties would make use of a dead drop to recover their relationship state.
+In the event that this is not possible, the parties can make use of a **dead drop** to recover their relationship state.

 A dead drop is established and maintained as part of a pairwise relationship.
 The dead drop consists of a service endpoint and the public keys needed to